victor7stepanov/constructor/README.md

-# Constructor application
+# Constructor of sites application

-My learning application in which I created a constructor of sites.

 Used technologies and tools: Bootstrap 4, Vanilla JS, WebStorm, Parcel, Firebase (for hosting).